napafundi/MonthlyGoals_AS/README.md

       - Read about attaching onClickListeners() to the recyclerView item elements.
         - Different approaches can be used.
 Although the method I found (easiest for now) can become inefficient with larger data sets.
           - It relies on notifyDataSetChanged() which is a costly method call.

+  - #### Sept 21, 2019
+    - Implementing a swipe to "do action" functionality for RecyclerView uses the ItemTouchHelper class.